hampusramstrom/gym-threat-defense/README.md

 By default the mode is set to printing to stdout.

 ## Example
-As an [example on how to use the Threat Defense environment](example/), we provide a simple Q-learning implementation, where a table is used to store the data.
+As an [example on how to use the Threat Defense environment](examples/), we provide a couple of algorithms that uses both configurations of the environment.
+Read the README in the ```examples/``` directory for more information on which algorithm works with which.

 ## Template
 [How to create new environments for Gym](https://github.com/openai/gym/tree/master/gym/envs#how-to-create-new-environments-for-gym)